 - Say Something Anonymous Reporting System is another tool in the ever-expanding Sandy Hook Promise toolbox working to help children in crisis.

 - SAVE Promise Club is a family of student-run clubs to further promote inclusiveness and kindness.

 Stepping Up to Save Lives

 I knew that all of their important work and free programs offered to communities and schools can only continue to happen with funding.
 While I was already a financial supporter of Sandy Hook Promise, I wanted to take my support a step further.
-So in 2018 and again in 2019 I joined the SHP NYC Marathon fundraising team.
-I held bake sales, fundraising auctions, garage sales and more that both raised funds and awareness.
-Then as with many things in 2020, this year’s marathon was cancelled but their message of inclusiveness is needed even more now.
+So in 2018 and again in 2019, I joined the SHP NYC Marathon fundraising team.
+I held bake sales, fundraising auctions, garage sales, and more that both raised funds and awareness.
+Then as with many things in 2020, this year’s marathon was canceled but their message of inclusiveness is needed even more now.
 The new Virtual Team Sandy Hook Promise is helping to carry on the tradition, from a safe social distance.

 Gathering Together with Loved Ones

-Due to Coronavirus, this year the Holiday’s will also look different for so many of us.
+Due to Coronavirus, this year the Holidays will also look different for so many of us.
 We won’t be able to gather the way that we normally do.
 We won’t be with the people that we love.
-Our celebrations will be smaller, quieter, and our tables a little emptier, but for most of us this will be a temporary moment in time but for other families this is now their reality.
+Our celebrations will be smaller, quieter, and our tables a little emptier, but for most of us this will be a temporary moment in time but for other families, this is now their reality.

 Every year as I am in midst of our family holiday preparations, I remember December 14th as a day that changed so many of us.
 I am forever changed, but also know that as my family gathers around the table that many other families have empty chairs that should be filled.
-It is because of these empty chairs that I will keep spreading the Sandy Hook Promise message of hope, love and ending gun violence.
+It is because of these empty chairs that I will keep spreading the Sandy Hook Promise message of hope, love, and ending gun violence.